Supreme Court Rules States Are Free To Legalize Sports Betting

 Lawyers for the sports leagues said that the federal law is not forcing states to do anything, but rather telling them what not to do, which wouldn't violate the Constitution.

-As Nina reported after oral arguments in December, a majority of the justices appeared to have "serious doubts" about the constitutionality of the law.
+As NPR reported after oral arguments in December, a majority of the justices appeared to have "serious doubts" about the constitutionality of the law.

 And on Monday, they put those doubts in writing.